PStryder/MemoryGate/README.md

 With FastAPI or Node-based LLM orchestration layers

 🔮 Mythic Context
-EchoCore is a Gate within the Cathedral architecture.
+MemoryGate is a Gate within the Cathedral architecture.

 🏛️ CodexGate handles persistent canonical storage